Top 10 Reasons to Live in Canada

 Other countries, such as the US and UK, could, rather than turfing out recent international graduates or making it extremely difficult for them to stay, learn a lesson from Canada.
 How does a post-graduation work permit valid for up to three years sound to you?
 How about we make it so that this work permit allows you to work for any employer in Canada, and in any location, and allows you the flexibility to change employers and gather even more crucial work experience that you can leverage into your Canadian permanent residence application?
 Kudos, Canada.

-Speaking of permanent residence, what is that anyway?
-Well, it’s the right to live and work in Canada, while enjoying public health and social benefits, forever.
+It’s the right to live and work in Canada, while enjoying public health and social benefits.
 And as an international student or graduate, Canada wants you.
-Canada’s Express Entry immigration system offers bonus points to people with Canadian study and work experience (by now you have both), with further emphasis on your language skills (which you have developed over the years), and your age (you probably have a few decades of your career left to go, unless you retire early, which, given you have a Canadian education, is entirely possible).
-And if Express Entry doesn’t work out, Canada’s provinces also offer routes to permanent residence through their Provincial Nominee Programs.
+Canada’s Express Entry immigration system offers bonus points to people with Canadian study and work experience, with further emphasis on your language skills, and your age (you probably have a few decades of your career left to go).

 Let’s take a step back.
 We’ve gone way ahead, beyond your graduation and all the way to obtaining permanent residence.
 Here’s a perk and one of the main reasons to study in Canada right now: you can bring your spouse or common-law partner with you on an open work permit, and your kids, if you have them, will be able to go to one of Canada’s public elementary or secondary schools without needing their own study permit.